cybergu0ck/notes/engineering/software-engineering/data-structures-and-algorithms/design-patterns/creational-patterns/builder.md

 - _The primary difference is that the Builder pattern focuses on constructing a complex object step by step.
 Abstract Factory’s emphasis is on families of product objects (either simple or complex)._

+  - The builder interface is setup in such a way that it can accomodate different ways to construct the complex object (the product).
+From the start we have a fixed intention to create the `LoginUI` and and have no intention to use the pattern say to create a SignupUI.

 - Builder returns the product as a final step, but as far as the Abstract Factory pattern is concerned, the product gets returned immediately.

+  - Unlike the abstract factory pattern where every _"make"_ method would return a product, In the builder pattern the _"build"_ methods will not return anything but handles the construction process in the implementation and the final _"getProduct"_ (build() is another convention) method returns the product.
+Also, the build methods can be made chainable by making the return type as the builder's abstract class itself!
+(See client code)
+  - I have also notices that the abstract factory's _"make"_ methods generally don't take any parameters but the builder pattern's _"build"_ method do take parameters.
+Not sure if it can be designed otherwise for both patterns.
+(See client code)